Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Attempt to upload a file that exceeds size limits or uses an unsupported format.
 2. Observe feedback or help links provided by the system.

-**Expected Result:**
-Verify that the system shows guidance like: "Upload must be under 5MB.
+**Expected Result:**  The system should show guidance like: "Upload must be under 5MB.
 Only JPG and PNG formats are supported."

 ---